e99h2121/gitbook-gooddesign/README.md

 - Security
 - AI

 And so on.
 The original question for me was "What is good design?" as a non-designer's viewpoint.
-After it includes Security, Writings, and AI... and so on.

 Many design guides explain the theory, or pattern.
 But they don't explain the reason why it is needed in the design.